JoeHughes9877/Cdex/README.md

 ## 🚀 How to Run

 This project uses Go, so you can use the Go toolchain to build and run the API without a Makefile.
-Follow these steps:

-1. **Clone the repository and navigate to it:**

-## 🚀 How to Run

-This project uses Go, so you can use the Go toolchain to build and run the API without a Makefile.
 Run the following commands sequentially:

 ```bash